 Gain solutions to your company's immediate goals to lower production costs, improve process efficiency, increase production quality and meet regulatory requirements.

-This highly interactive classroom course describes how the GAMP® Good Practice Guide: A Risk Based Approach to GxP Process Control Systems, may be applied to achieve process control systems that are fit for intended use and meet current regulatory requirements.
-The course covers recommended good practice based on a lifecycle approach for the development and management of process control systems and shows how the principles and concepts of GAMP 5 may be practically applied to process control systems.
+This highly interactive classroom course describes how the GAMP® Good Practice Guide: A Risk Based Approach to GxP Process Control Systems, and GAMP® RDI Good Practice Guide: Data Integrity - Manufacturing Records may be applied to achieve process control systems that are fit for intended use and meet current regulatory requirements.
+The course covers recommended good practice based on a lifecycle approach for the development and management of process control systems and shows how the principles and concepts of GAMP® 5 may be practically applied to process control systems.
+It looks at the data created by the process control system through the data lifecycle to understand how to protect against threats to data integrity.
 The course covers both regulated company and supplier quality management systems and the full system life cycle from concept to retirement.

 Karen Ashworth, Director, Karen Ashworth Consulting has 23 years experience in the pharmaceutical industry, initially with a control system supplier and then as a validation consultant.
 Prior to that, she has experience as both a control systems designer and an operations manager within the nuclear industry.
 As a consultant, Ashworth has worked on control system projects for over 30 different end users and has experience using GAMP techniques over the full range of projects from small data monitoring systems through to large DCS systems and embedded control systems for complex machines.